 Graduates of this program develop programming expertise and experience significant technical depth in multiple areas.
 Typical jobs for graduates include test, release, or customer support engineers.

-- Understand the behaviors and implementation of computer networking and be able to develop systems that utilize computer networking
+Understand the behaviors and implementation of computer networking and develop systems that utilize computer networking

-- Understand the workings of modern operating systems, both in theory and in practice, and be able to work with an operating system using administrative tools
+Understand the workings of modern operating systems, both in theory and in practice, and work with an operating system using administrative tools

-- Develop significant technical depth in additional areas approved by the department chair
+Demonstrate significant technical depth in areas approved by the department chair

-- Understand the professional, historical, and social context of information technology and be able to make reasoned judgments about the social and ethical implications of their actions
+Understand the professional, historical, and social context of information technology and make reasoned judgments about the social and ethical implications of their actions

-Students, in conjunction with the department chair, may develop a sequence of courses to best meet their backgrounds and needs that still satisfies the degree requirements.
-A typical curriculum taken by students is shown below.
+The student, in conjunction with the department chair, may develop a sequence of courses to best meet their background and needs that still satisfies the degree requirements.
+A typical curriculum tis shown here.

 Percent Job and Advanced Education Placement Rate in Computer Software Engineering